 A shadowban is often placed as a consequence of undesirable activity by a user.
 It is a colloquial term not used by platform hosts themselves but rather by users.

 There are typically about three broad shadowbanning categories with Twitter.
-These are:
+These are the following.

 Why Your Twitter Account May Have Been Shadowbanned

 All social media platforms have a set of rules users need to abide by.
 Twitter is no different in defining what is expected from participants.

 If you adhere to the rules stringently, you won’t easily be shadowbanned.